Netsuite pricing: how much does NetSuite cost per user?

 Customer Relationship Management (CRM) and Enterprise Resource Planning (ERP) form the bulk of what NetSuite offers to users, making it easy to manage inventories, reach out and engage with audience demographics, maintain contact and lead clients through a customer journey, as well as keep track of important corporate information.

 Using NetSuite and its cloud-based services eliminates the need for an in-house server and all the equipment that comes with it, so the cost of maintenance is already slashed.
 The software also automatically updates itself, so there’s no need to worry about wasting time and resources in order to keep on top of the latest versions.

 NetSuite is relatively easy to initialize and manage and, since there’s no need for any extra hardware to make it work, it’s easy to see the appeal for pretty much any business type; from large companies to those just building up their customer and client base.

 Before looking at the specifics of pricing for NetSuite, it’s important to understand just what the NetSuite pricing model looks like for a business.
 There are three tiers to choose from, all including NetSuite CRM and ERP features as standard, and each is defined by the NetSuite cost per user.

 Limited Edition – This is the most basic of the NetSuite price levels.
 Limited Edition requires your company to have less than 50 employees, but will allow you to name up to 10 registered users.

 Mid-Market Edition – There’s no maximum staff number with the Mid-Market Edition, but the increase in possible named users is substantial to say the least.
 With the Mid-Market Edition, you can buy licenses for anywhere between 11 and 1,000 named users.

 While these are the most regularly used versions of NetSuite, a Financial Edition is also available.
-This variation does not include the NetSuite CRM, and is priced the same as the Limited Edition.

 Pricing for NetSuite licenses